metacpan/metacpan-web/CONTRIBUTING.md

 ## Contributing code

 Come talk to us on IRC (see below), or send a pull request and we'll respond there.
+If you implement a new feature, please add a note about it to the News.md file at the top level of metacpan-web so that it will appear in our news feed.

 These links will get you going quickly:

   * [Using our developer VM](https://github.com/CPAN-API/metacpan-developer) to get you going in minutes (depending on bandwidth)
   * [Front end bug list](https://github.com/CPAN-API/metacpan-web/issues)